 - Cutaneous melanoma, which develops in skin cells

 - Mucous membrane melanoma, which develops in the moist, thin layers that cover organs and cavities, such as the lips

 - Ocular melanoma

 The OSUCCC – James melanoma experts further classify melanoma based on the cancer’s cellular and molecular make-up.
 These classifications includes:

 - Acral lentiginous (palmar/plantar and subungual)

 - And further unusual types, including:

 (Source: National Cancer Institute)

 Melanoma symptoms include a change in the appearance of a mole or pigmented area.

-- Oozes, bleeds or is ulcerated (which means a hole forms in the skin when the top layer of cells breaks down and the tissue below shows through)
+- a mole or lesion that oozes, bleeds or forms a hole in the skin when the top layer of cells break down, allowing the tissue below to show through (ulceration)